loathers/kolmafia-js/README.md

 kolmafia-js
 =======

-Install this dependency to your mafia JS script to get typings for the mafia standard library!
+Install this dependency to your mafia JS script to get TypeScript typings for the mafia standard library!

 If you are using a bundler (which you probably are) you will need to mark this as an external module so that the `require("kolmafia")` is kept in tact.